atovpeko/docs/getting-started/test-drive-timescale-features.md

 a continuous aggregate, run the query part of the continuous aggregate ( `SELECT ...GROUP BY day, symbol;` ) and compare the results.

-## Reduce storage charges on older data using compression
+## Reduce storage charges using compression

 Compressing your time-series data allows you to reduce your chunk size by more than 90%.
 This saves on storage costs, while your queries continue to operate at lightning speed.

 New data is added to your database in the form of uncompressed rows.
-When you enable compression, TimescaleDB uses a built-in job scheduler to compress the data in a hypertable chunk-by-chunk.
+When you enable compression, TimescaleDB uses a built-in job scheduler to compress the data in a hypertable chunk-by-chunk when it reaches a certain maturity.
 In a compressed chunk, multiple records are grouped into a single row.
 Best practice is to compress data that is no longer needed for highest performance queries, but is still access regularly.
 For example, last week's stock market data.

 <Procedure>

 1.  **Enable compression**

-    In your SQL editor, use the following code to compress the data in a continuous aggregate:
+    In your SQL editor, use the following code to compress the data in a hypertable.
+In this example, the hypertable is also a continuous aggregate:

     ```sql
     ALTER TABLE stock_candlestick_daily SET (